The Open Source CMS is approaching its 20th birthday, and it has evolved in incredible ways.

 Back in 2015, when Drupal 8 was introduced, it was not an easy upgrade.
 The migration process was as draining as building a site from scratch, and then bringing the content in was another time-consuming process.
 And this problem statement summarizes the concerns of developers and businesses with the launch of Drupal 9.

-To the relief of many, the Drupal 9 release is smooth, uncomplicated, and (thankfully) unexciting.
-It will be a different experience for the Drupal community, with a paradigm shift of the updates being stable with a manageable development process.
-However, if the upgrade is an easier experience, then what’s the hype?
-What’s good about Drupal 9?
+To the relief of many, the efforts for managing upgrade will be easier in the future.
+This means that the Drupal 7 to 9 upgrade will be similar in effort to Drupal 7 to 8 upgrade.
+This will create a different experience for the Drupal community, with a paradigm shift of the updates being stable with a manageable development process.
+However, if the upgrade is an easier experience, then what's the hype?
+What's good about Drupal 9?

 Let’s find out!

 Drupal 9 is nothing but the absence of deprecated code in the Drupal 8.9 version.
 It is identical to Drupal 8.9 for everyone–editors, site builders, and developers, and Drupal 8.8.0 will be the last release to deprecate for Drupal 9.
 Built with an API-first development approach, Drupal 9 boosts structural tools that can define editorial workflows.
 Though, it is only about time for the users to give us honest feedback.

 Did it seem obvious to deprecate the code while Drupal 9 was WIP?
 Maybe.
 But it had its reasons that reaped as benefits to the onlookers of Drupal 9, like:

 - Deploying the code within the Drupal 8 version helped working out the issues even before the release of Drupal 9.

 - It didn’t require refactoring like the previous versions that had an entirely reworked core API.

 - And of course, the migration process will become easier.
 But Drupal 7 to 9 upgrade will still be a major task for sites still in varying versions of Drupal.